Subscribe Now: 1 Full Year for Only $14.95!

 It is not uncommon for people to line up for the Dwarfs around 5:30 pm…and they start meeting guests at 7!
 There are a lot of other characters around as well with more agreeable waits such as the Jasmine and Abu, Winnie the Pooh, and Princess Tiana with Prince Naveen, so you’ll want to decide ahead of time just how important meeting some of these Disney celebrities are and how long you are willing to wait.

 Another reasonably popular meet and greet opportunity is to stop in and see the princesses, who have dragged their princes out to meet the adoring public for this special event.
-These meets have always been somewhat popular although the move to Princess Fairytale Hall may increase those waits for 2014.
+These meets are popular, but don't always get the long lines because people aren't always aware of them.
+Make sure you ask the Cast Member outside of Princess Fairytale Hall who is inside as the princes can come and go.

 If you want to visit some characters without wasting valuable party time, many of the regular characters are out in their Christmasey best including Mickey, Donald, and Goofy.
 There is no shortage of available meets, but there is a shortage of time so prioritizing is of utmost importance.